gtech-mulearn/IEEE-LAUNCHPAD/profiles/vedhamahadevan@mulearn.md

 ### Career Plan
 - In the near term, I aim to develop my skills, create small-scale useful projects, and participate in workshops, hackathons, and other such events for maximum exposure and experience.
-- In the long term, I aspire to contribute to creative tech solutions that blend art, design, and technology to tackle real-world problems.
+- In the long term, I am looking forward to contribute to creative tech solutions that blend art, design, and technology to tackle real-world problems.

 ---